JCruiz15/GHOPI/README.md

 This shell commands will set up and launch GHOPI free to use.
 Then use your chosen technology to launch the app publicly.

 <!-- > **NOTE**: A `deploy.sh` file is provided so the build and running of the image may be done automatically.
 Be sure to have the .env file filled up. -->
+> **IMPORTANT**: Remember to change the API key when setting up the environment variables.
+By default the API key is "myapikey".
 ### Using Go

 Firstly, clone this repository into your computer using git.
 Then create a `.env` file as explained in section [Setting up .env file](#setting-up-.env-file).
 Finally execute the command: